Mods and rockers

 Mods and rockers were two conflicting British youth subcultures of the late 1950s to mid 1960s.
 News coverage of the two groups fighting in 1964 sparked a moral panic about British youth, and they became widely perceived as violent, unruly trouble-makers.

 The rocker subculture was centred on motorcycling.
 Rockers generally wore protective clothing such as black leather jackets and motorcycle boots or winklepickers.
 The style was influenced by Marlon Brando in the 1953 film The Wild One.
 The common rocker hairstyle was a quiff or pompadour, while their music genre of choice was 1950s to early 60s rock and roll and R&B, played by artists including Eddie Cochran, Gene Vincent, and Bo Diddley, as well as British rock and roll musicians such as Billy Fury and Johnny Kidd.

 The mod subculture was centred on fashion and music, and many mods wore parkas and rode scooters.
-Mods wore suits and other clean-cut outfits, and listened to music genres such as modern jazz, soul, Motown, ska and British blues-rooted bands like the Who and the Small Faces, and later the Yardbirds and the Jam.
+Mods wore suits and other clean-cut outfits, and listened to music genres such as modern jazz, soul, Motown, ska and British rhythm and blues-rooted bands like the Who and the Small Faces, and later the Yardbirds and the Jam.
 The Who wrote a portrait of the cultures with their 1973 album and movie score Quadrophenia.